jzhobes/objectutil/README.md

 A handy collection of methods related to manipulating objects.

 ### clone
 Performs a deep copy of the provided input.
+Supported data types at the moment are: Object, Array, Date, string, number, boolean, and function.
 ```javascript
 const {clone} = require('objectutil');